vixxjy/stock-ex/README.md

 ## Building a RestFul Service
-This is a microservice that returns stock ticker prices
+This microservice is built to return stock ticker prices

-This RestFul api was built with node.js, express.js kindly drop suggestions and tips:
+This RestFul api was built with node.js and express.js.
+External Api used: Investors Exchange (IEX) Trading API.
+kindly drop suggestions and tips:

 ### `Installation`